Minnesota's college football forecast would be sunny, if not for those clouds

-The state of Minnesota was brimming with college football success last season, when the Gophers went 11-2, MSU Mankato reached the Division II championship game, and Division III powers St. Thomas and St. John’s combined to go 20-4.
+The state of Minnesota was brimming with college football success last season, when the Gophers went 11-2, Minnesota State Mankato reached the Division II championship game and Division III powers St. Thomas and St. John’s combined to go 20-4.

 With the COVID-19 pandemic, nobody knows when the next chance to build on that momentum will be.

-Forecasting when college football will return is as much of an inexact science at the Division II and Division III levels as it is for the Gophers and powerhouse Power Five programs like defending national champion LSU.
+Forecasting when college football will return is as much of an inexact science at the Division II and III levels as it is for the Gophers and powerhouse Power Five programs like defending national champion Louisiana State.

 “This is uncharted territory with no road map,” MSU Mankato athletic director Kevin Buisman said.

-“The question becomes what is a meaningful season?”
-Division II Southwest Minnesota State coach Cory Sauter said.
+“The question becomes, what is a meaningful season?” said Cory Sauter, the coach at Division II Southwest Minnesota State.
 “As you dip below eight, I don’t know if that would be considered a season.
 That’s hard to imagine.”

-Any best-case scenario for college football first requires a target date for actual school returning to campus, then practice.
+Any best-case scenario for college football first requires a target date for actual returning to on-campus learning, then practice.
 It’s about creating a safe environment.
 It’s about figuring out how much time is needed to prepare for a season — and then how many games teams can actually play.

 That scenario would cost the University of Minnesota an estimated $75 million, for example, according to school projections.
 And losing football would do major damage to any college athletic department.